pydio/pydio-doc-admin-guide/3_identity_management/4_users_teams_visibility.md

 #### Links

-Managing links visibility will allow the users to let the link they create appear on the files, when inside a workspace shared with other users.
+Managing links visibility allows the users to let the link they create appear on the files, when inside a workspace shared with other users.

 [:image-popup:3_identity_management/visibility/shared_link_visibility.png]

 #### Cells

-As Cells are ways to share data with other users, you can notice that when you select users for sharing, then by default the Visibility rules will grant "Read" access to this Cell to these users.
-Warning, this "Read" access is just about being able to **read the "metadata" of this Cell**, and is not to be mixed up with the Read/Write **permissions** that define the actual content of the cell.
+Cells are ways to share data with other users.
+When you select users for sharing, you can notice that the default visibility rules grant "Read" access to this Cell for these users.
+Warning: this "Read" access is just about being able to **read the "metadata" of this Cell**, and is not to be mixed up with the Read/Write **permissions** that define the actual content of the cell.

 [:image-popup:3_identity_management/visibility/shared_cells_visibility.png]